Ally (Heterosexual Ally, Straight Ally)

 To presume someone else’s gender identity/ to presume incorrectly.

 A term that trans people may use when referring to surgeries designed to produce a male or female shaped chest.

 The process of a person changing from their assigned sex to the gender they identify as.
 What constitutes as transitioning may be difference for every trans person.

 This refers specifically to the aspects of transition that are not related to a change in physicality.
 Examples of social transition are: a change of name/ pronoun, use of toilets or gendered facilities, wearing different clothes or make-up.
 Every trans person is different, so an individual may choose to make all or some of these changes at some point, but deciding not to make these changes does not invalidate a persons trans identity.

 This refers specifically to the aspects of transition that are specifically related to a change in a persons body/ physicality.
 Examples of social transition are: hormone blockers, hormone treatment, surgery, voice therapy or laser hair removal.
 Every trans person is different, so an individual may choose to make all or some of these changes at some point, but deciding not to make these changes does not invalidate a persons trans identity.

 An umbrella term used to describe an individual or group of people whose gender identity is not aligned or fully aligned with the sex they were assigned at birth.

-The discrimination, prejudice or bullying of a person because they are trans or perceived to be trans by others.
+The fear, discrimination, prejudice or bullying of a person because they are trans or perceived to be trans by others.
 Transphobia is considered a Hate Crime.